 We love our dogs, and we love to share our food with them as a special treat.
 Who can resist those big brown eyes!
 But not all of our foods are safe.
 Some human foods are dangerous to dogs and can result in stomach upsets, breathing problems, panic attacks, tremors, coma, and even death.

-Read on for the comprehensive list of 30 human foods that are dangerous to dogs and the reasons why.
+Read on for the comprehensive list of 30 human foods that are dangerous to dogs and why.

 Quick Links To The Foods Covered:

-Avocados contain persin, a toxic compound that can cause, vomiting, and diarrhea in dogs.
+Avocados contain persin, a toxic compound that can cause vomiting and diarrhea in dogs.
 The most dangerous part of an avocado is the pit.
 This is because it is both a choking hazard and it is full of persin.
-Persin can be found in the skin and leaves of avocados; whilst significantly less persin is in the fleshy inside of the fruit.
+Persin can be found in the skin and leaves of avocados, whilst significantly less persin is in the fruit’s fleshy inside.

 3. Blue Cheese

 Unlike some low-lactose, low-fat cheeses, blue cheeses are particularly dangerous to dogs.
 This is because fungi in the genus Penicillium, particularly P. crustosum, produce tremorgenic mycotoxins.

 Mycotoxins are produced by specific fungus and Penicillium produce tremorgenic mycotoxins which are found in blue cheeses and moldy food. (do not let Fido into the trash can).
 One of these mycotoxins, Penitrem A is especially dangerous to dogs.